Fargo. Moorhead. Detroit Lakes. One DWI Defense Firm With Real Credentials.

 North Dakota and Minnesota treat impaired driving seriously, but the two states use different terminology and carry different consequences.

-In North Dakota, the charge is called a DUI (Driving Under the Influence).
-In Minnesota, it's a DWI (Driving While Impaired).
+In North Dakota, the charge is called Driving Under the Influence—a DUI.
+In Minnesota, it's called Driving While Impaired—a DWI.
 Different names, same core meaning: operating a vehicle while impaired by alcohol, drugs, or a combination of both.

-The legal limit in both states is .08% BAC for standard drivers.
-Commercial drivers are held to a stricter .04% threshold.
-For drivers under 21, any detectable amount of alcohol can trigger a charge.
+The legal alcohol limit in both states is 0.08% blood alcohol concentration (“BAC”) for standard drivers.
+Commercial drivers are held to a stricter 0.04% BAC threshold.
+For drivers under 21, any detectable amount (meaning 0.01% BAC) of alcohol can trigger a charge.

-Impairment doesn't require a blood alcohol test.
-Officers can charge a driver based on observed behavior, field sobriety tests, or the presence of controlled substances, even prescription drugs.
+Impairment doesn't require a breath, urine, or blood test.
+Officers can charge a driver based on driving conduct, observed behavior, observed physiological issues such as bloodshot or watery eyes, speech patterns, poor performance on field sobriety tests, and even a person’s attitude.

 What triggers a DWI/DUI charge: